HervayViktoria/Testing_Postcrossing/README.md

 1. Clone the repo `git clone https://github.com/HervayViktoria/Testing_Postcrossing.git`
 2. Install the dependencies using `npm install`
 3. In your local copy of this repo, rename `.env-sample` to `.env` and paste your postcrossing credentials to the right place.
 If you don't have a Postcrossing account - shame, make one, it is fun - contact me and I can give you a test account.
-4. Run the ests in the terminal using `npm run test`
+4. Run the tests in the terminal using `npm run test`

 ## project structure